- Blood Tests and Immunity Tests

 Vitamin B12 and Vitamin D Injections

-To receive a Vitamin B12 or Vitamin D Injection the practice would need to conduct a blood test before giving the Injection to confirm the patient is low in that particular Vitamin (patients can also ask their NHS GP to do this test and bring to PrivateGP.com their recent blood test results).
+To receive a Vitamin B12 or Vitamin D Injection the practice would need to conduct a blood test before giving the Injection to confirm the patient is low in that particular Vitamin (patients can also ask their NHS GP to do this test and bring their recent blood test results to their consultation at PrivateGP).

 Vitamin B12 deficiency Anaemia or Folate deficiency Anaemia develops when a lack of vitamin B12 or folate causes the body to produce abnormally large red blood cells that cannot function properly causing Anaemia.